 Vincent Ward, Oscar on The Walking Dead joins Dead Talk Live to discuss his character's departure from the show.

-The writers of The Walking Dead are known for basing the characters off of the actors, but this was not the case for Vincent.
+The Walking Dead writers are known for basing the characters off of the actors, but this was not the case for Vincent.
 He did not meet many of the main writers of the show until his fifth and sixth episodes.
-Ward believes that in order to base a character off of its actor, the writer and actor need to sit down and have a real conversation.
+Ward believes that to base a character on its actor, the writer and actor need to sit down and have a real conversation.
 Vincent says, “You’ve got to get to know the person, interview them like you and I are doing right now to know how they are in real life.”
 In Vincent’s case, he did not meet Robert Kirkman, one of the show’s writers, until his sixth episode.

-Vincent not only earned fame and success during his time on The Walking Dead but also earned friends for a lifetime.
-He mentions that he had great chemistry with Scott Dale, who portrayed the role of Lou, both o.
+Vincent earned fame and success during his time on The Walking Dead and earned friends for a lifetime.
+He mentions that he had great chemistry with Stuntman Scott Dale.
 He is someone with whom he is still in touch and shares a great bond.
 “Lou’s my main man.
 Even before this live show, I had a conversation with him.”